JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-06-12-sbiobertresolve_umls_clinical_drugs_en.md

 ## Description

 This model maps drug entities to UMLS CUI codes.
 It is trained on 2024AA release of the Unified Medical Language System (UMLS) dataset.
-The complete dataset has 127 different categories, and this model is trained on the Clinical Drug category using `sbiobert_base_cased_mli` embeddings.
+The complete dataset has 127 different categories, and this model is trained on the "Clinical Drug" category using `sbiobert_base_cased_mli` embeddings.

 ## Predicted Entities